The Glass Wall in Global Tech Pay

 This is where cross-country salary conversations often get muddy, so it is worth being precise.

-On the US side, a US$210,000 employee also costs more than base salary once employer payroll taxes are included.
-Using 2026 Social Security and Medicare rates, employer-side payroll taxes add roughly US$14,484, bringing total employer cost to around US$224,484 before health insurance or any retirement match.
+On the US side, US$200k also costs more than base salary once employer payroll taxes are included.
+Using Social Security and Medicare employer taxes only, that adds about US$14,339, bringing total employer cost to about US$214,339 before health insurance or any retirement match.

-Different tax and benefits systems complicate comparisons.
-They do not rescue this one.
+Different tax and benefits systems complicate comparisons, but they do not explain this difference

-The part that makes this system durable: the arbitrage band
+The part that makes this system so difficult to combat: The Arbitrage Band

-There is a second layer to this that makes the pattern even more persistent.
+There is a second layer to this that makes the pattern even more persistent we can call the arbitrage band.

 In Melbourne, the local market for comparable software roles is often nowhere near the US-equivalent number.